 The Festival aims to be an inclusive weekend where everyone has the opportunity to take full part in the Festival experience.

-The Festival organisers are working closely with Attitude is Everything to attain their Charter of Best Practice.
-Attitude is Everything is a charity that works to improve Deaf and disabled people's access to live music events.
-The Charter of Best Practice sets out the standards to ensure events are as accessible as possible.
+The Festival organisers are working closely with Attitude is Everything, a charity that works to improve Deaf and disabled people's access to live music events, and in 2019 have been recognised with their Charter of Best Practice Bronze Award.

 Downloadable Access Info and an Access Map showing routes in and facility locations are available below.

-Alternatively, we can send you a copy of our Access Info by post on request.
+Alternatively, we can send you a copy of our Access Info by post or email on request.
 If you or anybody you know requires this information in another language please contact us using the details below and we will do our best to provide this for you.
+Calls are welcome via NGT Relay.
 Braille, audio tape and large print versions of this information is available on request.

-If you have an access enquiry in advance of the Festival weekend, please contact the Festival Team on the details below.
+If you have an access enquiry in advance of the event, please contact the Festival's Welfare Officer on the details below.
 We would also value your feedback on the Access Info we have provided and your experience of our Festival.

 Contact the Festival Team

 Tel: 01322 343470

 There are two viewing platforms on the Festival site that are accessible to visitors wearing a dedicated wristband (please see below for more information on the viewing platforms).
-If you would like to request a viewing platform wristband in advance of the Festival weekend, please contact the Festival Team on the details above.
+If you would like to book viewing platform wristbands in advance of the event, please contact the Welfare Officer on the details above.

 We aim to respond to all enquiries within 2-3 working days.

-If you have an access enquiry during the Festival weekend itself, please visit us at the Information Point located next to the Cranford Road entrance, where a member of the Festival Team will be happy to assist.
+If you have an access enquiry during the Festival weekend itself, please visit us at the Information Point located next to the Cranford Road entrance, where the Welfare Officer and other members of the Festival Team will be happy to assist.
+There is a hearing induction loop installed at the Information Point.

 Site Layout and Ground Conditions